 Is your partner always ‘too busy’?

-Be aware of this and realize that he’s okay with disappointing you…” – Greg Behrendt, He’s Just Not That Into You
+Be aware of this and realize he’s okay with disappointing you….” – Greg Behrendt, He’s Just Not That Into You

 Instead of just working, we’re also checking our phones, posting on Facebook, eating snacks, and laughing at a colleague’s joke.

 On Being, columnist Omid Safi calls our need to always be preoccupied the “disease of being busy”.

 Even with eight-hour work schedules and convenient planning apps at our fingertips, many of us can’t find time for ourselves or our loved ones.